-While Antarctica is an epic destination for adventure travelers, most never experience the fullness of this pristine polar realm.
+While Antarctica is an epic destination for adventure travelers, most visitors never fully experience this pristine polar realm.
 The majority travel via cruise ship, often with more than a hundred other passengers.
 And while such voyages generally include shore excursions and Zodiac outings, there’s still a level of buffering from the elements, from silence and solitude, that define an authentic encounter with this incomparable polar wilderness.
-That’s why we’ve created a different kind of Antarctica expedition – one that immerses you completely in the wilderness of the White Continent.
+That’s why we’ve created a different kind of Antarctica expedition – one that immerses you completely in the magic of the White Continent.

-We take a maximum of just 8 travelers.
-Most Antarctica cruise ships carry from 50 to 150 passengers.
+We take a maximum of just 7 travelers.
+Most Antarctica cruise ships carry from 50 to 150 passengers and sometimes more.
 On such voyages, you’re in the most remote place on the planet, yet you never get a break from the presence of many traveling companions, nor the noise of the ship.
-Our small-scale journey ensures a profound sense of solitude and quiet — ironically rare commodities on most Antarctic journeys!
+Our small-scale journey ensures a profound sense of solitude and quiet, which are ironically rare commodities on most Antarctica journeys!

 We've scoured the globe to find the premier vessel, skipper and crew for this extraordinary expedition.
 You can rest assured that you'll be in the hands of preeminently qualified mariners as we cross the Drake Passage and navigate the polar waters of the Antarctic Peninsula.
 Our skipper, Ben Wallis, has been around or on boats since before he could walk.
 By the age of 16 he had sailed in the prestigious Sydney to Hobart Yacht Race, sparking his interest in Southern Ocean sailing.
 In 1997 at age 18, Ben began crewing on yachts in Antarctica alongside his father, a seasoned skipper in these waters.
 Since then he has worked his way up to skippering the 75-foot Australis, operating in both the Arctic & Antarctic polar regions for approximately eight months each year.
 Ben holds multiple certifications for offshore safety and sea survival training and guides a crew that is also exceedingly experienced in the Southern Ocean and Antarctic waters.

 Optional opportunities for kayaking are included as you are accompanied by our experienced Expedition Leader on exciting short excursions.
-We explore the shoreline in very small groups (no more than four people at a time) to ensure the quietest and most intimate wildlife encounters.
+We explore the shoreline in very small groups to ensure the quietest and most intimate wildlife encounters.
 (Kayak outings from larger ships often include groups of 20 or more.)
 Also, in such small groups you can also receive more personalized attention from our Expedition Leader to help you improve your paddling skills quickly and efficiently.